hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 **Pros of using the same JVM**
 - The general approach of using the same JVM when the job is submitted from hz-client is preserved.
 - The existing JetService and resources can be utilized, which is better for efficiency.
+- On one JVM you can have many instances running.

 **Cons of using the same JVM**
 - Any failure within the job is directly going to affect the member